Eric-Edlund/TS-CAS/README.md

 - webpack.dev.js (creates a dev bundle with dev stuff)
 - webpack.prod.js (creates a prod bundle with prod optimizations)

-## Building the Electron App

-I asked ChatGPT to set up the project, I have no clue how it works.
-There are two scripts in package.json, "build-electron" and "run-electron".

 ## Testing

 The project uses jest.